OpenPublicMedia/pbs-whatson-wp-plugin/README.rst

 =========================
-COVE API WordPress Plugin
+PBS What's On WordPress Plugin
 =========================

 Description:
 ============
-This plugin allows you to retrieve program and video metadata from version 1 of the COVE API.
-The plugin handles the authentication of requests using values maintained in the WordPress Admin.
-Results are cached using the WordPress Transients API.
+This plugin allows you to add air dates and times to your blog for a single program.
+The plugin autodetects the IP of the site visitor and displays the applicable time and date for their local station.

-The plugin uses the COVE_API_Request php class provided by Edgar Roman of PBS for making requests to the api.

 Installation:
 =============
-1. Upload the cove-api.zip file to the /wp-content/plugins directory and unzip
+1. Checkout this repository to your wp-content/plugins directory
 2. Activate the plugin from the Plugins menu in your admin menu
-3. Configure the plugin by going to the COVE API Options menu item that appears in your admin menu
+3. Configure the plugin by going to the PBS What's On Options menu item that appears in your admin 'Settings' menu
-4. After activating the plugin, enter the API Key and Secret, the Cache TTL time, and any defaults in the COVE API Options screen.
+4. After activating the plugin, enter you TVSchedules v2 API Key (this plugin does not work with the v1 key)

 Links:
 ======
-`COVE API V1`_
+`PBS TV Schedules API V2`_

 `PBS Q&A Site`_

 Requirements:
 =============
 * Requires at least: WordPress 3.1.3
-* Tested up to: WordPress 3.2.1
+* Tested up to: WordPress 3.5.1
 * Stable tag: 1.0

 Frequently Asked Questions: